Adriwin06/YAP/README.md

 #### Important notes about the -e argument
 1. You can specify the extension with or without the dot (both `BIN` and `.BIN` work for example)
 2. You can specify multiple extensions like: `-e BIN DAT` or `-e .BIN .DAT` or `-e BIN .DAT` or `-e .BIN DAT`
-3. If used, this cannot be the last optional argument (that's why it goes before the mode `-d` which is optionnal before the requiered `c` or `e`)
+3. If used, this cannot be the last optional argument (that's why it goes before the mode `-d` which is optional before the requiered `c` or `e`)
 4. The extension matching is case-insensitive

 ### Editing bundles